sieger/handbook/README.md

 **CPU**
 - If you are going to play games, **intel** is the way.
 Try to get best intel possible with non disabled core.
 For example 10850k is failed 10900k, 10700k is really failed 10900k and 2 of its cores are disabled which will cause latency as well.
-- If you are rendering / modelling stuff, then you but the highest core number possible, which will be AMD these days.
+- If you are rendering / modelling stuff, then you buy the highest core number possible, which will be AMD these days.
 But this is not our focus, so I will not talk about it again.
 - Uncore = Core.
 - Disable all power saving features
 - Flat llc for lowest delay